pauldennis2/TextQuest/JsonApiDoc.md

 * lighting - The initial light level of the room, from 0.0 (pitch black) to 1.0 (fully lit).
 Affects visibility of items/monsters in the room.
 Required?
 * items - a List of items that are just sort of laying around in the room (on a table, on the floor, on a shelf, etc).
 The hero will pick up all these items when they type "loot".
 Optional
 * monsters - a List of monsters in the room.
 By default they won't attack but their presence prevents the hero from exploring further.
 Optional
 * connectedRoomIds - a Map between Directions (like "EAST") and the id of the room it's connected to in that direction.
-This is a very important paramater as it defines how everything connects. **Required**, but you only need to list directions that are connected (if there's nothing to the North of a room, you don't need to list that). **Note**: if you want connections to be two-way connections you need each room connected to the other (so Room 4 is connected via EAST to Room 5, and Room 5 connects to Room 4 via WEST).
+This is a very important parameter as it defines how everything connects. **Required**, but you only need to list directions that are connected (if there's nothing to the North of a room, you don't need to list that). **Note**: if you want connections to be two-way connections you need each room connected to the other (so Room 4 is connected via EAST to Room 5, and Room 5 connects to Room 4 via WEST).
 Be careful with one-way connections since they could leave the hero trapped. **Note 2**: Technically there's no geography enforced.
 So Room 4 could go east to Room 5, and Room 5 could lead "East" back to Room 4.
 I recommend avoiding this as it will confuse the designer and the player both.
 * obstacles - a List of Obstacles in the room.
 Obstacles represent things the hero can interact with (puzzles to solve, chasms to jump, etc) that often prevent progress.
 Obstacles are an important part of designing interesting dungeons.
 Optional
 * chest - Optional
 * bossFightFileLocation - boss fights are stored separately as their own JSON file.
 This is a name of a file in the "encounters" directory.
 Optional